Love Me Tonight: Post-1934 censorship

-For the post-Production Code re-release (after 1934), Love Me Tonight was trimmed to 96 minutes.
+For the post-Production Code (Breen Office) re-release (after 1934), Love Me Tonight was trimmed from 96 to 89 minutes.
 The missing eight minutes of footage have never been restored and are presumed lost.
 Known deletions include Myrna Loy's portion of the "Mimi" reprise, as under the strictures of the Production Code, her negligee was deemed too revealing.

+Retrospective appraisal

+The film has been “dismissed” by a number of critics as an inferior facsimile of Paramount directors Ernst Lubitsch and Malcolm St. Clair.
+Film historian Tom Milne argues that, on the contrary, Mamoulian “left his masters far behind” inventing “a delicious parody” while Lubitsch's handling of similar narratives “is merely romantic pastiche.”
+Milne considers it Mamoulian's “first flawless masterpiece.”